Healthedata1/IG-Template2/README.md

 A template for building an FHIR Implemenation Guide(IG) using the IG publisher and profile spreadsheets.
 This is based on the design of the [Argonaut](http://www.fhir.org/guides/argonaut/r2/) and [US-Core](http://hl7.org/fhir/us/core/) IGs.
 See the [FHIR IG publisher documentation](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)  for how to set up your local environment.

+The source directory contains all the new and edited content for creating an IG.
+This is include pages,resource and examples , and custom navigation and logos, images and even stylesheets.
+The framework directory and several template files located in the root directory ( for example `sd.html`) hold the static content for IG and they don't need to be changed to produce an IG.
+If you want to customize your IG then you may have to edit these files adn you are on your own.
+The published output is in the docs directory for GitHub Pages which is the easiest way to share your content.
+This directory in  not needed if you are using the ig autopublisher.

 Shows how to create:

 - Profiles